borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 However, composition can be defined from the *left* or the *right* side because **composition is associative but is not distributive**.
 This is the same problem we described before when talking about reference frames and how to add small increments with the _left_ and _right_ hand conventions, since both are valid depending on our decisions or other authors'.
 While we can be clear about our own decisions, it is important to be aware of the definitions of each author because sometimes are not clearly stated.
 [Solà et al](https://arxiv.org/abs/1812.01537) for example make the difference explicit by defining *left-*$\oplus$ and *right-*$\oplus$ for composition using *left-hand convention* or *right-hand convention* respectively, but we need to be careful to recognize each other's choices.

-**We recall again that in GTSAM and the rest of this post we use the _right_ convention** (*pun intended*), because we represent our quantities with respect to a fixed world frame $W$ and the increments are defined with respect to the base frame $B$.
+**We recall again that in GTSAM and the rest of this post we use the _right_ convention** (*pun intended*), because we represent our poses with respect to a fixed world frame $W$ and the increments are defined with respect to the base frame $B$.

 ### Some are _manifolds_
 Additionally, rigid-body transformations, rotation matrices, quaternions and even vectors are **differentiable manifolds**.
 This means that even though they do not behave as Euclidean spaces at a global scale, they can be *locally approximated* as such by using local vector spaces called **tangent spaces**.
 The main advantage of analyzing all these objects from the manifold perspective is that we can build general algorithms based on common principles that apply to all of them.